 Top Seller Recommendations

 Customers crave shopping experiences that let them encounter relevant products without needing to search high and low to find them.
-Personalized, AI-powered recommendations achieve this by continuously identifying top-selling, curated products geared towards shoppers new to your brand, thus bringing them to the best your brand has to offer and closer to conversion.
+Personalized, AI-powered recommendations achieve this by continuously identifying best-selling items and curating them for shoppers new to your brand.

 The theory that fuels this commerce strategy is Pareto’s 80/20 rule of marketing.
 This rule alleges that 20% of your products are most likely driving 80% of your sales, and so these top 20% of your products will most likely speak to (and drive brand affinity for) new customers.

-A/B testing various recommendation models, each using a different combination and weight of input parameters — such as the number of views, purchases, time spent on a page, clicks, add-to-cart events, and so on — will help you identify which model will drive sales most effectively and then leverage these recommendation blocks across landing pages with a powerful headless CMS (content marketing system) like Bloomreach Content.
+A/B testing various recommendation models — each using a different combination and weight of input parameters, such as the number of views, purchases, time spent on a page, clicks, add-to-cart events, and so on — will help you identify which model will drive sales most effectively.

 - Adding positive reviews in abandoned cart email campaigns